Faculty authentication on a machine in the FI network

 TLS_CACERT /etc/openldap/certs/FI_CA.pem

-Finally, we will configure NSS so that the LDAP NSS module is used for Unix user and group tables.
+Finally, we configure NSS to use the LDAP NSS module for Unix user and group tables.

 $ cat /etc/nsswitch.conf